How to spot them and Reconnect with God

 1. The bible no longer has a place in your heart

-Often we complain that the bible is complex or rather lengthy, so much that it has become a perfect sleeping dose when reading it.
-Worse, you are not even willing to devote time but have time for other engagements like partying, binge-watching to mention but a few.
-But, the bible is enjoyable when you give it a chance and you are intentional about it.
+Often we complain that the bible is complex or rather lengthy, so much so that it has become a perfect sleeping dose when reading it.
+Worse, you are not even willing to devote time but have time for other engagements like partying and binge-watching, to mention but a few.
+But the bible is enjoyable when you give it a chance and are intentional about it.

-Reading the bible is a way of communicating with God, and like any relationship, lack of communication breeds distance.
+Reading the bible is a way of communicating with God; like any relationship, a lack of communication breeds distance.
 Just like every other aspect of your life, when it begins to feel like the word of God makes no sense, then it means something is wrong.
 This is a sign you might be drifting from God.
-Taking a step back to reconcile with God words will be the perfect solution.
+Taking a step back to reconcile with God’s words will be the perfect solution.
 “The word of God is lamp onto thy feet and light unto thy path” Psalms 119:105

 Recommended: Negro Spirituals and the American Black Ancestors